dinolupo/JavaEE-DemoRepo/README.md

 Do the same with the **ws2** and verify that the cached keys mantain the isolation between the web services.

-## Example 2 - Class loader isolation betweeen Web Services
+## Example 2 - Demo for Swagger service descriptor generator

 Language: **Java**